aptech/docs/docs/dfwider.rst

 ::

+  // Specify columns to pull new column names from names_from = "year";

+  // Specify columns to pull new column values from values_from = "num_nests";

   // Convert to wide form
-  names_from = "year";
-  values_from = "num_nests";
   df_wide = dfWider(df_long, names_from, values_from);

   print df_wide;